nios-students/docs/wiki/EServices.md

 ---
 **Small tip: After applying for a change, also email lsc@nios.ac.in and [your Regional Centre](https://nios-unofficial.info/wiki/chat/#official-nios-contact-information)that you applied for this, attach your payment receipt.
 And Please approve this request!**

 That’s it.
-Follow the steps properly and the request should go through without issues and will be confirmed in week or 2.
+Follow the steps properly, and the request should go through without issues and will be confirmed in week or 2.
 ``
 </details>